We tell you where to stay, dine, shop, explore and live in Antigua...

 We’re a dream come true for nature buffs.
 You can swim with stingrays at Stingray City and stroke giant tortoises on Laviscount Island.
 You can look out for whistling ducks on Antigua's McKinnon's Salt Pond or marvel at the Frigate Bird Sanctuary in Barbuda – you'll see more of these magnificent birds there than anywhere else in the world.
 And if you time your visit right, you can pick bananas off the trees along Fig Tree Drive, and see baby turtles hatching on an island in our North Sound Marine Park.

 8. DUTY-FREE SHOPPING ON THE WATERFRONT

 Shopping is always a pleasure in St. John’s as our two duty-free shopping areas are on the waterfront.
-Heritage Quay is a modern boulevard where you can pick up Rolex watches, Chanel perfumes and Cuban cigars at great prices.
+Heritage Quay is a modern boulevard where you can pick up TAG Heuer watches, Chanel perfumes and Cuban cigars at great prices.
 Neighbouring Redcliffe Quay is a charming contrast with its 18th-century vibe and one-off boutiques selling the sort of handcrafted jewellery and ultra-stylish linen clothing you won't find anywhere else.

 9. WORLD-CLASS SAILING & CRICKET

 Our reputation as a sailing mecca remains unsurpassed.
 Annual events like Antigua Sailing Week, Antigua Classic Yacht Regatta and the RORC Caribbean 600 attract sailors from around the globe.
 And we take our cricket just as seriously.
 Sir Viv Richards and Sir Richie Richardson are just two of our cricketing greats, our state-of-the-art stadiums hosting everything from prestigious international tests to exciting Twenty20 matches.